 See this post: Cash Accounting Basis for Our Small Church?

-A chart of accounts is simply a list of accounts that you will be using in your church/nonprofit such as revenue, wages, supplies, rent, utilities, etc.
+A chart of accounts is simply a list of accounts that you will be using in your church/nonprofit such as revenue, wages, supplies, rent, utilities, etc. See this article on the building a chart of accounts.

 Which accounts you will be using in your chart of accounts will depend largely on which accounting and bookkeeping system you choose.